rooftopcellist/recipes/cocktails/coquito.md

+{% include nav.md %}

 # Coquito Recipe

 There are different versions of this drink throughout Latin America.
 I invited Daniella Senior, co-owner of Colada Shop & Serenata, to compare Dominican Ponche Crema to Coquito.

 Thanks again to The National Museum of Puerto Rican Arts & Culture for your support!